openshift/enhancements/enhancements/windows-containers/container-runtime-containerd.md

 Docker, containerd will run along with Docker service.
 But Kubernetes will use only containerd.
 Customers can stop the Docker service if it is no longer needed.
 Even if Docker service gets started at any time, it can co-exist with containerd.
+Microsoft Containers feature must be installed for any Windows server to support containers.
+From Windows server 2022 onward, Microsoft is not planning to enable it by default.
+WMCO needs to take care of this during Windows instance bootstrap process.
+After enabling Containers feature, WMCO must reboot Windows instance and then continue bootstrap process.
+In Windows Server 2019, OneGet Docker installation command takes care of enabling required features.
+When we upgrade to WMCO 6.0, WMCO should check for Containers feature and install if it is not enabled.

 Steps to install containerd as service:
 - scp containerd/related executables into Windows VM